‘The Flash’: Let’s Do The Speed Force Again

 In the trailer for the upcoming episode – entitled Into the Speed Force – it looks fairly clear that Barry isn’t going to wait around in his effort to get Wally back.
 Instead, it seems to be the main plot point of the episode.
 Like last time, Barry is going to enter the speed force with the assistance of Cisco/Vibe.

 We see Barry assuring Iris that he’s going to get Wally back no matter what, which is just what you would expect.
-We then see an image of Barry inside the speed force staring into what at first looks like a hospital room where Wally is in turn staring at something we can’t see.
+We then see an image of Barry inside the speed force staring into what at first looks like a hospital room where Wally is, in turn, staring at something we can’t see.

 But it’s obvious from a closer examination that it’s actually a morgue, and this must mean Wally is staring at a body.
 Whose body this is remains an open question.
 It could be the body of his deceased mother – who Savitar impersonated last week – his sister Iris who – in this imaginary realm – he failed to save or even his own body.